 QL Muscle Pain in Sedentary Folks

-The QL muscle pain mechanism is different, but equally painful in sedentary folks.
+The QL muscle pain mechanism is different but equally painful in sedentary folks.
 In the absence of perfect posture, the QL muscles are taxed constantly when we sit in chairs.
-This happens because the lower back tends to round when sitting - which stretches and places pressure on the QL muscles.
+This happens because the lower back tends to round when sitting - which stretches and places unnatural pressure on the QL muscles.

-Just like in the active QL muscle pain example, at some point the stress on the QL and low back is greater than what the muscles can take.
+Just like in the active QL muscle pain example, at some point, the stress on the QL and lower back is greater than what the muscles can take.
 The Quadratus Lumborum can tense up or develop trigger points to increase the tension on the muscle and prevent spinal cord injury.
-This is a nice short term solution to prevent spinal injury, but it is painful and constricting long term.
+Once again this is a nice short-term solution to prevent spinal injury, but it is painful and constricting long term.

 Additional QL Muscle Pain Triggers

 - Sitting with your wallet in your back pocket - create a QL muscle imbalance where one side is tighter than the other

-- Carrying uneven loads like chairs, boxes, suitcases - Quadratus Lumborum works its hardest during these feats
+- Carrying uneven loads like chairs, boxes, and suitcases - Quadratus Lumborum works its hardest during these feats

 - Lifting an object outside your capacity - see Lower Back Pain From Lifting

 QL Muscle Pain Relief

-1. Release - Targeted massage therapy is a great first line of defense against QL muscle pain and tightness.
-If done correctly, this will break up any trigger points and tightness that contribute to your QL muscle pain.
-For Quadratus Lumborum muscle release, there is no better tool to use than the QL muscle release device QL Claw.
+1. Release - Targeted massage therapy is the best first line of defense against QL muscle pain and tightness.
+If done correctly, this will break up tons of lower back trigger points and tightness that contribute to your QL muscle pain.
+For Quadratus Lumborum muscle release, there is no better tool to use than the QL release device QL Claw.
 QL Claw was designed to release the 5 muscles that contribute to low back pain, and Quadratus Lumborum is first on the list.

 2. Stretch - After effective massage and release, the body will be a lot more open and able to perform a QL stretch.
-This is due to QL trigger points and tightness maintaining a constant tension on the muscles, making stretch difficult and restricted.
-Once the tension is removed with massage, stretching can provide increased range of motion in a short QL.
+This is due to QL trigger points and tightness maintaining constant tension on the muscles, making stretch difficult and restricted.
+Once tension is removed with massage, stretching can provide an increased range of motion and mobility for a short QL.